The addition of event-driven programming capacities to the Logtalk language [Moura94] is based on a simple but powerful idea:

-In other words, if the message contains unbound variables, these are not affected by the acting of monitors associated to the event.
+Notably, if the message contains unbound variables, these cannot be bound by the calls to the monitor event handlers.

 Whenever a spied event occurs, the message sending mechanism calls the corresponding event handlers directly for all registered monitors.
 These calls are internally made bypassing the message sending primitives in order to avoid potential endless loops.
 The event handlers consist in user definitions for the public predicates declared in the built-in monitoring protocol (see below for more details).

 Ideally, the existence of monitored messages should not affect the processing of the remaining messages.
 On the other hand, for each message that has been sent, the system must verify if its respective event is monitored.
 Whenever possible, this verification should be performed in constant time and independently of the number of monitored events.
 The events representation takes advantage of the first argument indexing performed by most Prolog compilers, which ensure — in the general case — access in constant time.